Tarlov / Meningeal Cyst Post-Operative Instructions

 Disability, FMLA, Work Restrictions Paperwork

 If activity/work restriction paperwork needs to be addressed, please notify our staff when you check in at your follow-up visit or call the office at (214) 242-1389.
 If short-term disability/FMLA paperwork needs to be addressed, please fax your form with your name, date of birth, contact information, and release of authorization to (214) 366-3713.
 There is a $100 fee for processing the requested FMLA/Disability paperwork.
-Please allow 5-10 business days.
+Please do not submit until you are given a surgery date.
+Allow 5-10 business days to process.

 If you are requesting medical records, there is a $25 fee for copying and mailing.
 There is NO CHARGE if you request medical records through the eClinicalworks (eCW) Portal.